 Policies Applicable to Minors on College Property

-While all Delta College Regulations and Rules of Conduct are applicable to minors while on College property, there are no specific Regulations, Rules or Policies that are only applicable to minors.
-A complete listing of the Regulations and Rules of Conduct is available at Delta College Regulations and Rules of Conduct on the Delta College Portal.
+While all Delta College regulations and rules of conduct are applicable to minors while on College property, there are no specific regulations, rules or policies that are only applicable to minors.
+A complete listing of the Regulations and Rules of Conduct is available at Delta College Regulations and Rules of Conduct on the Inside Delta.

 Annual Security Report

 Delta College's Annual Security Report includes annual statistical disclosure of reported crimes for the previous three calendar years.
 This report complies with the Jeanne Clery Disclosure of Campus Policy and Campus Crime Statistics Acts and is also part of Delta's ongoing effort to inform our campus and community of available safety programs and services.